itsengACCD/IXD-256-FA23/Assignment Final/README.md

 ### Here is the schematic diagram showing the wiring connections between the M5Stack AtomS3 board and the other components:

+With the three light sensors and one servo unit, all of the ports on the AtomS3 Lite with extension base were utilized fully.
+The three ADC ports that work with cloud function are pin 1, pin 6, and pin 8, therefore these three pins are connected to the light sensors.
+However, I found that pin 38/39 do not work over cloud for ADC sensors, so pin 38 is dedicated to the 360° servo unit.

 ![gears2](./Photos/gears2.jpg)

 ### Below are photos of the hardware wiring in the device: